HIV Education & Outreach Coordinator (Youth Programs)

 Internship opportunities provide undergraduate and graduate students with high-quality experiential learning opportunities at an LGBT non-profit organization.
 Internships are open only to students enrolled or completing educational programs at accredited higher educational institutions.
 In order to provide a high-quality learning experience for our interns, our internship program requires that students intern for a minimum of 8 hours per week during the spring or fall semesters (12 week minimum) and 16 hours per week during the summer semester (9 weeks minimum).
 Interns at Bradbury-Sullivan LGBT Community Center conclude their internships after learning transferable skills that are relevant for employment in many non-profit organizations.

-We are currently accepting internship applications for Spring 2018 for all internships
+We are currently accepting internship applications for Summer 2018 for all internships

 Academic internship for a graduate or undergraduate student in any field of study.
 Development interns work directly with the Development Manager to research and draft grant proposals, draft individual donor communication, and assist with fundraising events.
 Interns learn transferable skills in development for non-profit organizations.